presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

 Extra Exercises
 ===============

-1. Create a list of numbers from 0 through 52 and assign to the variable ``numbers``.
-Do not hard code.
+1. Write code to create a list of integers from 0 through 52 and assign that list to the variable ``numbers``.
+You should use a special Python function -- do not type out the whole list yourself.

 .. activecode:: ee_ch10_01